jadc/tracker/content/from-the-mudd.md

 ---
+title: from the mudd
-title: sleeping on the couch
+aka: ["sleeping on the couch"]
 artists: ["playboi carti"]
 producers: ["roark bailey"]
 tags: ["2016", "open"]